Efficient Imputation for Patch-based Missing Single-cell Data via Cluster-regularized Optimal Transport: Related Work

 \subsection{Single-cell Sequencing Data Imputation}

 Single-cell sequencing data frequently encounters dropout events, leading to numerous zeros that obstruct downstream analyses.
 To mitigate this issue, a variety of computational and statistical methods have been proposed.
-Notable approaches include MAGIC \citep{van_dijk_recovering_2018}, which utilizes data diffusion to smooth out dropouts; scImpute \citep{li_accurate_2018}, which distinguishes true zeros from dropouts through a mixture model; and SAVER \citep{huang_saver_2018}, which applies a Bayesian approach to impute missing values while considering gene expression variability.
-Additionally, scGNN \citep{wang_scgnn_2021} employs graph neural networks to account for cellular neighborhood relationships, while ALRA \citep{linderman_zero-preserving_2022} utilizes adaptive low-rank autoregressive models to capture temporal dependencies in gene expression profiles.
+Notable approaches include MAGIC~\cite{dijk_recovering_2018}, which utilizes data diffusion to smooth out dropouts; scImpute~\cite{li_accurate_2018}, which distinguishes true zeros from dropouts through a mixture model; and SAVER~\cite{huang_saver_2018}, which applies a Bayesian approach to impute missing values while considering gene expression variability.
+Additionally, scGNN~\cite{wang_scgnn_2021} employs graph neural networks to account for cellular neighborhood relationships, while ALRA~\cite{linderman_zero-preserving_2022} utilizes adaptive low-rank autoregressive models to capture temporal dependencies in gene expression profiles.
 Although these methods have demonstrated efficacy in enhancing clustering, visualization, and gene expression analysis, they often struggle under conditions of extensive missing data and may not fully leverage the inherent structural relationships within the data.
+Recent multimodal probabilistic models have further improved cross-modality inference in single-cell data. totalVI~\cite{gayoso_joint_2021} jointly models RNA expression and protein abundance (ADT) using a variational inference framework that explicitly accounts for technical noise and protein background.
+MultiVI~\cite{ashuach_multivi_2023} extends this framework to integrate RNA expression with chromatin accessibility (ATAC) by learning a shared latent representation across modalities.
+These models enable modality translation and data integration even when one modality is missing, making them widely used baselines for multimodal imputation tasks.